cea-hpc/modules/doc/source/design/add-new-sub-command.rst

     - Example commit: :ghcommit:`086ac136`

+3. If the new sub-command leads to modulefile evaluation, test value returned by :mfcmd:`module-info command<module-info>`.

+    - Files to edit:

+        - :file:`testsuite/modules.50-cmds/282-info-command.exp`
+        - :file:`testsuite/modules.50-cmds/283-info-command-exp.exp`
+        - :file:`testsuite/modulefiles/info/commandexp`

+    - Example commit: :ghcommit:`5cd53523`

-3. Craft specific tests to validate the correct behavior of the sub-command against valid or invalid values and valid or invalid environment.
+4. Craft specific tests to validate the correct behavior of the sub-command against valid or invalid values and valid or invalid environment.

     - File to edit: new test file to create in